Salvador Felipe Jacinto Dali I Domenech was born on the morning of May 11th, 1904 in the small agricultural town of Figueres, Spain.

 1968 - Publication of Les Passions Selon Dalí and Dalí de Draeger.

-1969 - Publication of Las Metamorfosis Eròticas, one of the high points of his paranoiac-critical method;exhibition at Knoedler Gallery arouses great interest in American press; Dalí announces the creation of the Dalí museum in Figueras; works on commercial poster for such companies as Perrier, Lanvin chocolates, and the French Railways; Boymans-van Beuningen Museum in Rottedam organizes first of the major retrospectives in Europe.
+1969 - Publication of Las Metamorfosis Eròticas, one of the high points of his paranoiac-critical method;exhibition at Knoedler Gallery arouses great interest in American press; Dalí announces the creation of the Dalí museum in Figueres; works on commercial poster for such companies as Perrier, Lanvin chocolates, and the French Railways; Boymans-van Beuningen Museum in Rottedam organizes first of the major retrospectives in Europe.

 1971 - Formal opening of the Dalí museum in Cleveland consisting largely of the Morse Collection.